BenJoey/evobot/README.md

 - The repo has a built in logger which creates logs into text files and can be requested via the `logs` command.
 - If the bot is somehow stuck you can kill all the instances via the `kill` command.
 - The previous 2 commands can only be used by bot owners.
-If you host the bot yourself you can modified the owner name strings in the `checkPermissions.ts` file.
+If you host the bot yourself you can modifiy the owner name strings in the `checkPermissions.ts` file.
 - Created new `priority` command which puts the requested song next in the queue

 ## Locales